Mbed-TLS/TF-PSA-Crypto/docs/psa-transition.md

 ## Introduction

-Mbed TLS is gradually moving from legacy `mbedtls_xxx` APIs to newer `psa_xxx` APIs for cryptography.
-Note that this only concerns cryptography APIs, not X.509 or SSL/TLS APIs.

-This guide is intended to help migrate existing applications that use Mbed TLS for cryptography.
+TF-PSA-Crypto, the successor of Mbed TLS 3.x for cryptography, has replaced most `mbedtls_xxx` cryptography APIs to newer `psa_xxx` APIs.
+This guide is intended to help migrate existing applications that used Mbed TLS for cryptography.
 It aims to cover common use cases, but cannot cover all possible scenarios.

 ### Suggested reading